reactjs/react.dev/content/docs/strict-mode.md

 > Note:
 >
-> Starting with React 17, React automatically modifies the console methods like `console.log()` to silence the logs in the second call to lifecycle functions.
+> In React 17, React automatically modifies the console methods like `console.log()` to silence the logs in the second call to lifecycle functions.
 However, it may cause undesired behavior in certain cases where [a workaround can be used](https://github.com/facebook/react/issues/20090#issuecomment-715927125).
+>
+> Starting from React 18, React does not suppress any logs.
+However, if you have React DevTools installed, the logs from the second call will appear slightly dimmed.
+React DevTools also offers a setting (off by default) to suppress them completely.

 ### Detecting legacy context API {#detecting-legacy-context-api}